yonyougov/gov-design-vue/docs/vue/use-with-vue-cli.en-US.md

 ...
 ```

 Ok, you should now see a blue primary button displayed on the page.
-Next you can choose any components of `antd` to develop your application.
+Next you can choose any components of `govd` to develop your application.
 Visit other workflows of `vue-cli` at its [User Guide ](https://github.com/vuejs/vue-cli/blob/master/README.md).

 ## Advanced Guides

-We are successfully running antd components now but in the real world, there are still lots of problems about antd-demo.
+We are successfully running govd components now but in the real world, there are still lots of problems about govd-demo.
 For instance, we actually import all styles of components in the project which may be a network performance issue.

 Now we need to customize the default webpack config.

 ### Use babel-plugin-import

-[babel-plugin-import](https://github.com/ant-design/babel-plugin-import) is a babel plugin for importing components on demand ([How does it work?](/docs/vue/getting-started/#Import-on-Demand)).
+[babel-plugin-import](https://github.com/gov-design/babel-plugin-import) is a babel plugin for importing components on demand ([How does it work?](/docs/vue/getting-started/#Import-on-Demand)).

 ```bash
 $ yarn add babel-plugin-import --dev